-Currently, the numbers of sociology majors and minors, including the new Criminal Justice minor (in collaboration with Political Science), are growing (35 Sociology majors, 21 Sociology minors, and 28 Criminal Justice minors).
-Majors in Sociology have more than doubled since the 2011-2012 academic year.
+Currently, the numbers of sociology majors and minors, including the new Criminal Justice minor (in collaboration with Political Science), are growing (32 Sociology majors, 29 Sociology minors, and 50 Criminal Justice minors).
 Many sociology classes are providing service to the University curriculum requirements, including US Studies and Global Studies, as well as Criminal Justice, Gender Studies and Environmental Studies minors.